 Keyword stuffing is the practice of overloading a webpage with keywords in an unnatural way to manipulate search engine rankings.
 This spammy tactic goes against Google’s guidelines and often leads to penalties.

-Keyword stuffing isn’t limited to text; it can also appear in anchor texts, URLs, or lists of irrelevant locations and numbers.
-While it worked in the early days of search engines when algorithms were simpler, today’s search engines prioritize quality and relevance, making this outdated trick ineffective.
+Keyword stuffing isn’t limited to text.
+Keyword stuffing appears in anchor texts, URLs, or lists of irrelevant locations and numbers.
+The practice worked in the early days of search engines when algorithms were simpler.
+However, modern search engines prioritize quality and relevance, which makes this outdated trick ineffective.

-To succeed in SEO now, focus on creating natural, engaging, and informative content that serves your audience, not just search engines.
+To succeed in search engine optimization today, focus on creating natural, engaging, and informative content that serves your audience, not just search engines.

 Quality over quantity always wins! 🏆